Midway ISD Ag Science Instructional Facility Contract

 - No one is allowed at the Ag Science Instructional Facility between hours of 10:00 pm and 5:30 am.
 Special approval is required to be present between the said hours.
-The gate will be kept closed and locked when no one is on the property.
-If you are leaving and no one else is on the property, CLOSE and LOCK the gate.

 - Parents are encouraged to accompany and help their children or to visit the Ag Science Instructional Facility.
 Students come to the Ag Science Instructional Facility to work their animals, therefore students and parents should only be at the barn long enough to feed, water, exercise, and maintain their animal and pens.

 - Students are not to enter the stalls of any other student’s animals, unless accompanied by the animal’s owner.
 Students are responsible for the animal/animals they own.
 If there is a problem with another student’s animal, contact an Ag Science Teacher.

 - No HORSEPLAY in the barn.
 This includes ropes, fighting with show sticks, bike riding, etc.

 - No dogs or other non-show animals will be permitted at the Ag facility without approval.

 - If an animal dies at the Ag Science Instructional Facility, the student is required to positively identify the cause of death.
 This identification may require an autopsy.
 The student with assistance from the Ag Science teacher is responsible for the cost and the proper disposal of the animal.

 - All medication must be approved prior to administration.